roman-bessmertnyi/startreker-netcracker/README.md

 **The project is being developed by:**

-- Eugene Lokotariev

-- Illia Ditkovsky

-- Julia Danilyuk

-- Pavel Kravets

-- Oleh Demydenko

-- Viktor Ivanov

-- Aleksey Illin.

-- Vasilisa Goloborodko

 - Roman Bessmertnyi

+- Tsytovtseva Ann

+- Litvinova Natalya

-- Vadym Zakh
+- Pokrovskyi Andryi

 **Our mentors are:**